 Projects vary in size and complexity and some require more comprehensive project documentation than others.
 Here’s an overview of some of the project documents that are usually created throughout the project life cycle.

-- Project Initiation: Project charter, business case, project kickoff meeting agenda
+- Project Initiation: Project charter, project summary, business case, project kickoff meeting agenda

 - Project Planning: Project management plan, work breakdown structure, project budget, project schedule, change management plan, scope management plan, risk management plan

 - Project Execution: Project status report, lessons learned template, timesheets, change requests, change orders